“Much will be required of the person entrusted with much,

 Email this pageFacebookTwitter | Print Friendly

-Twenty-ninth Week in Ordinary Time
+Twenty-Ninth Week in Ordinary Time

 For the Twenty-ninth Sunday in Ordinary Time we hear the story from Mark’s Gospel about two of Jesus’ closest friends, James and John, who want seats of honor in “the Kingdom” they envision for Jesus.
 We can almost see Jesus shake his head in dismay that they have missed his point once again.
 He does not let his disciples get sidetracked into jealousy but calls them together again to give them his message: “Whoever wishes to be great among you will be your servant; whoever wishes to be first among you will be the slave of all.
 For the Son of Man did not come to be served but to serve and to give his life as a ransom for many.”

 A vision of comfort and healing is offered for the Thirtieth Sunday of Ordinary Time.
 In Jeremiah, we see the Lord gathering “his people” - the blind, the lame and the helpless innocents, bringing them together to console and guide them.
 In Mark’s Gospel, Bartimaeus, the blind beggar has the courage to beg for healing from Jesus.
-He is hushed by the crowd but continues to call loudly for Jesus, who hears him and heals him.
+He is hushed by the crowd but continues to call loudly for Jesus, who hears him and beckons him.
 “Go your way; your faith has saved you.”

 Daily Prayer This Week